dotnetdeveloper20xx/End-to-End-Management-of-Real-Estate-Development-Projects/step-by-step-implementation-diary.md

 The goal of this phase was to create simple reusable building blocks and confirm the solution still builds successfully.

+## Developer Note — Current User, Roles, and Permissions

+At this stage, `ICurrentUserService` only tracks basic current-user information: user id, username, email, and whether the request is authenticated.
+This is enough for early audit support, such as recording who created or updated a record.

+Roles and permissions are not added yet because we have not implemented authentication, JWT tokens, users, roles, or permission seeding.
+Adding them too early would confuse the architecture.

+Later, when authentication is introduced, the API will read the logged-in user from `HttpContext.User`.
+The JWT token will contain claims such as user id, email, name, and roles.
+The API implementation of `ICurrentUserService` will read those claims and expose them to the Application layer.

+Permissions should be handled separately through an `IPermissionService`.
+A user may have a role such as `AcquisitionManager`, and that role may have permissions such as `Land.View`, `Land.Create`, and `Land.Edit`.

+The key design principle is separation of responsibility. `ICurrentUserService` tells us who the user is. `IPermissionService` tells us what the user is allowed to do.

 ## Phase 6 — Infrastructure Foundation

 In this phase, we created the first Infrastructure-layer implementation classes.
 Infrastructure is the project responsible for technical details such as database access, file storage, email, external services, and other implementation concerns.